 The 45-point M.A. program is most appropriate for educators who are involved in the design, management, and delivery of learning.
 The 60-point Ed.M. and 90-point Ed.D. options are appropriate for professionals who are involved in policy development, strategy,

 DEGREES OFFERED

 Adult Learning and Leadership (ADUL)

 Master of Arts (M.A.)

 Master of Education (Ed.M.)

 Doctor of Education (Ed.D.)

 CONTACT INFORMATION

 Phone: 212-678-3760 Fax: 212-678-3957 Email: al&l@tc.edu

+Coordinator: Victoria J. Marsick

 change management, and systems-level learning.
 The program prepares educators who work with the following groups:

 - Leaders who shape adult education policy and program development, as well as those who act as trainers and coaches to these leaders; and

 - Designers, planners, managers, and developers who are innovating with new delivery models.

-Specialization in Medical Education, Healthcare and Adult Learning
+Specialization in Medical Education, Healthcare, and Adult Learning

 This specialization is designed for those who facilitate health and medical education with staff, clients, patients, and teams of healthcare providers.
 It is inspired by a global independent commission for reassessing education of health professionals.
 The specialization requires fulfilling core program requirements.
 Specialization courses and electives are tailored to healthcare, including for example, courses in problem-based learning in medical contexts, facilitating adult learning in health care and medical education contexts, and a sequence of newly developed clinical practica (ORLD 5301, 5302, 5303) on education and supervision for medical educators, chaplains and counselors, and other allied health workers.
-Courses with a healthcare and medical education focus can also be taken from TC programs in health education, counseling, nursing and biobehavioral studies; as well as through links with Columbia University, College of Physicians and Surgeons.
+Courses with a healthcare and medical education focus can also be taken from TC programs in health education, counseling, nursing, and biobehavioral studies; as well as through links with Columbia University, College of Physicians and Surgeons.

-COLUMBIA UNIVERSITY

 ACADEMIC CATALOG

 Organization & Leadership "

 ADULT LEARNING AND LEADERSHIP

 DEGREE INFORMATION/REQUIREMENTS

 - General

 - Master of Arts

 - Master of Education

 - Doctor of Education

 General

 The M.A., Ed.M., and Ed.D. programs in Adult Learning and Leadership are structured around core courses, a core research sequence, concentration courses, and electives.

-Required core courses can be selected in the areas of leadership, strategy and management, adult learning, human resource development, group dynamics, organizational behavior, and technology for learning or management.
+Required core courses can be selected in the areas of adult learning, leadership, strategy and management, human resource development, group dynamics, organizational behavior, technology, and research.
 At least one course is to be taken (or in some cases, transferred from prior accredited graduate study) in each of these seven areas no matter what the degree level.
 Many courses are offered by the Program or the Department; other courses can be taken elsewhere in Teachers College or Columbia University.

 A culminating project is required at all times.
 At the M.A. level, the project is usually an application of what has been learned to real world problems or concerns.
 The Ed.M. project and the Ed.D. dissertation are research-focused.
-Please see the most recent Program Study Guide Worksheet for actual core sequence requirement.
+Please see the most recent worksheet in the Program of Study Advisement Guide for the specific degree program (located on the Adult Learning and Leadership website, as PDF files) for actual core sequence requirements.

-Required Core Courses (21-30 points)
+Required Core Courses (27-33 points, depending on degree program)

+Adult Learning (minimum of 9-12 points):

+- ORLD 4050 Introduction to Adult and Continuing Ed (3)

+- ORLD 4051 How Adults Learn (3)

+- ORLD 4053 Facilitating adult learning (3)

+- ORLD 5057 Adult Learning & Ed: Theory & Practice (3)

 Leadership (minimum of 3 points):